trezor/trezor-firmware/python/docs/OPTIONS.rst

     tezos-sign-tx                   Sign Tezos transaction.
     verify-message                  Verify message.
     version                         Show version of trezorctl/trezorlib.
-    wipe-device                     Reset device to factory defaults and remove all private data.
+    webauthn-add-credential         Add the credential with the given ID as a resident credential. webauthn-list-credentials       List all resident credentials on the device. webauthn-remove-credential      Remove the resident credential at the given index. wipe-device                     Reset device to factory defaults and remove all private data.